coleifer/peewee/docs/peewee/api.rst

         Return a context manager that executes statements in a transaction.
 If an error is raised inside the context manager, the transaction will be rolled back, otherwise statements are committed when exiting.
+Transactions can also be explicitly rolled back or committed within the transaction block by calling :py:meth:`~transaction.rollback` or :py:meth:`~transaction.commit`.

         .. code-block:: python